raspberrypilearning/sense-hat-marble-maze/worksheet.md

 ## Moving the marble

 1. The marble's movement will be controlled by the orientation of the Sense HAT.
-The Sense HAT library can detect the **pitch**, **roll** and **yaw** of the board.
+The Sense HAT library can detect the pitch, roll and yaw of the board.
 You can see an picture illustrating this below.

 	![orientation](images/orientation.png)